Jump to a section

 Click on the i symbols for summary information.

 In the first instance defences against negligence rely on disproving any of the three steps outlined above, i.e.

 In addition, the following may also be used as a defence:

 Contributory negligence arises when the claimant’s own carelessness, or disregard for personal safety, contributes to the injury or loss which arises partly because of the claimants own fault and partly because of the fault of another (the defendant).

 Damages recoverable in respect of the claim will be reduced to the extent the court thinks fair, having regard to the claimant’s share of responsibility for the damage.

-In general terms vicarious liability is a legal liability imposed on one person making them liable for tort/delicts committed by another.
+Vicarious liability is a legal liability imposed on one person making them liable for civil wrongs committed by another.

-With regard to a personal injury claim for an accident in the workplace if an employee, acting in the course of normal employment injures another employee the employer will be held vicariously liable for the losses incurred.
+With regard to a personal injury claim for an accident in the workplace if an employee, acting in the course of normal employment injures another employee, the employer (not the employee who injured another) will be held vicariously liable.

-TBSD may provide a more straightforward course of action as a statutory duty is likely to be more specific than the general duty of care.
+This may provide a more straightforward course of action as these statutory duties are more specific than the general duty of care.